 Airlines have become frequent targets for cyberattacks in recent years, including the giant US airline, Delta, and Cathay Pacific of Hong Kong.
 Organisations handling large amounts of sensitive data, including tourism, healthcare, and finance are also among the most vulnerable ones when it comes to data breaches and they need to be on guard against cyber attacks and incidents.
 In order to comply with the growing number of regulations, they need to ensure their IT security posture is robust and they comply with the requirements.

 Data breaches are among the most common and costly cybersecurity risks that can happen both due to an outside attack or inside carelessness; either way companies must be prepared to protect sensitive data.
 Best practices include more general steps, like training and educating employees, having a data security policy and a layered approach to security.
 Furthermore, essential security aspects need to be prioritized, including proper data access restrictions and secured devices, which can prove to be a lifesaver for any organization.
-Data Loss Prevention solutions, such as Endpoint Protector can help organizations in fighting against data leakage, data loss and data theft as well as reaching compliance with GDPR and other similar regulations.
+Solutions, such as Endpoint Protector DLP software can help organizations in fighting against data leakage, data loss and data theft as well as reaching compliance with GDPR and other similar regulations.

 Download our free ebook on